DHTMLX/docs-suite/docs/form/api/form_setfocus_method.md

 @signature: {'setFocus(name: string): void;'}

 @params:
-- name|id	string  the name of the control or its id (if the name attribute is not defined in the config of the control)
+`name|id: string` - the name of the control or its id (if the name attribute is not defined in the config of the control)

 @example:
 form.setFocus("checkbox");